apache/geode-examples/security/README.md

 3. Run a script that starts a locator and two servers with security enabled.
 In this example, we use the security manager `org.apache.geode.examples.security.ExampleSecurityManager`.
-This security manager reads a JSON that defines which roles are granted which permissions, as well as each user's username, password, and roles.
+This security manager reads a JSON file that defines which roles are granted which permissions, as well as each user's username, password, and roles.
 The JSON is present in `src/main/resources/example_security.json`.